Student ID Card Policy and Procedure

 Policy and Procedure

 Each undergraduate and graduate student of the University of Notre Dame is issued a Student Identification (ID) Card.
 The Student ID card serves as proof of status with the University of Notre Dame and provides access to many resources provided by and available through the University community such as dining hall meals, bookstore charging, access to buildings and residence halls, use of the University libraries and athletic facilities, and a debit program for certain purchases.
-Faculty and Staff ID cards are issued through Human Resources.
+As of July 1, 2013 the Campus Card Office will issue all ID cards, including Faculty and Staff IDs.

 All students must maintain and carry a current ID card for the entire period that they are affiliated with the University of Notre Dame.
 The cardholder is responsible for the care and safekeeping of the ID card.
 The ID card should be protected and carried by the student at all times.
 Protecting the ID card reduces the risk of abuse related to privileges and funds associated with the ID card and extends the life of the ID card.
 Holes should not be punched in the ID card and the use of stickers, pins, or other items affixed to the ID card is prohibited.
 The magnetically encoded information on the ID card may be protected by keeping the card away from magnetic fields.
 No one other than the student to whom the card is issued is to use the ID card.
 The ID card is the property of the University of Notre Dame and must be presented upon the request of an appropriate University official and may be revoked at any time by the University.
 The Campus Card Office staff will dispose of any invalid ID cards.